open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 spans or other spans modelling processing operations.

 > "Receive" spans SHOULD be created for operations of passing messages to the
-> application, when the those operations are initiated by the application code.
+> application, when those operations are initiated by the application code.

 ##### General considerations for both push-based and pull-based scenarios